Cucumber-Diseases/cucumber-diseases.github.io/docs/index.md

 ## Practice Repositories

 On the Practice Repositories page, you will find tutorials that guide you through getting started with our repositories and exercises.
+The tutorial provide step-by-step guidance on selecting an cloning the repositories, explain the repository structure and link to the details needed for your chosen language and development environment.